CristobalHdz/CristobalPortafolio_SecondHw/README.md

 Second code Boot Camp assignment.
 </br>
 </br>
-`Portafolio v1.0`
+`Porfolio v1.0`
 </br>
 </br>
  by Cristobal Hernandez

 # Section 02: General Information

-The assignment for this week is to make a code developer potafolio within our experience.
+The assignment for this week is to make a code developer portfolio within our experience.
 </br>
  With the use of HTML, Advanced CSS and Git the